corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-_fieldName = entity\_assigned\_as\_pathToData.attribute_
+`fieldName = entity_assigned_as_pathToData.attribute`

-The UI control specifies where to store the data in the field UIControl.fieldName.
-For example, if we want to store the value of a person’s date of birth in a field called dob, within a JSON object called Person, we would first need to set (either in this stage or a preceding one) the UI.pathToData = 'Person' and then we could define the UI Control’s fieldName to be ‘dob’.
-This would hold the value selected for the dob in the JSON object as follows: "Person" : { "dob" : "MM/DD/YYYY" }
+- Description: The UI control specifies where to store the data in the field UIControl.fieldName.
+For example, if we want to store the value of a person’s date of birth in a field called dob, within a JSON object called `Person`, we would first need to set (either in this stage or a preceding one) the `UI.pathToData = 'Person'` and then we could define the UI Control’s `fieldName` to be ‘dob’.
+This would hold the value selected for the dob in the JSON object as follows:

+`"Person":{
+   "dob":"MM/DD/YYYY"
+}`

 <!-- div:title-panel -->